openconnectivityfoundation/swagger2x/src/templates/C++IotivityServer/readme.md

 ## CTT info

 When CTT pops up:
-"reset to onboarding state" means one needs to:
+"reset to on-boarding state" means one needs to:
 1. Stop your device
 2. Reset/replace security databases with a new/unowned one.
     e.g. copy the ORIGINAL security file to the executable directory.
 3. Start your device.

-Note if the IUT crashes during testing one has to reset the security state to not onboarded. this is mentioned in the test case log of CTT when the CTT can't reset the device state properly.
+Note if the IUT crashes during testing one has to reset the security state to not on-boarded. this is mentioned in the test case log of CTT when the CTT can't reset the device state properly.

 # CTT PICS information

-- IOTivity implements the next optional virtual security resources currently there is no mechanism available to remove those from the implementatino. hence they must be listed in the PICS:
+- IOTivity implements the next optional virtual security resources currently there is no mechanism available to remove those from the implementation. hence they must be listed in the PICS:
     - oic.r.crl, oic.r.csr, oic.r.roles
 - oic/res